-Videos are our window on the modern world.
+Videos are our window to the modern world.

-Videos allow average, everyday people to share bits of their lives with previously unheard of audiences—for instance, just think about some silly, shaky iPhone recording you saw that garnered millions of views.
+They allow everyday people to share bits of their lives with previously unheard of audiences.

-Here, we’re going to explore the best Spanish-language videos and resources for Spanish-language videos, starting with the basics (made for language learning to dip their toes in the water) and then getting progressively more fun.
+Here, we explore the best Spanish videos and resources for finding them, starting with the basics and getting progressively more fun!

 1. Language Learning Videos

 Try out all these different video styles and see what works best for you!
-Variety is the spice of Spanish learning.
-Here are a few options to get you started.
+Variety is the spice of Spanish learning, so here are a few options to get you started.

 “Learn Spanish with a Joke #1” from Señor Jordan